nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 294
 00:17:13,726 --> 00:17:16,294
-[SPEAKER_02]: Or if there's anything else.
+[SPEAKER_00]: Or if there's anything else.

 295
 00:17:16,544 --> 00:17:21,947
-[SPEAKER_01]: That's kind of what I was thinking is like, we would have a two week dedicated spread
+[SPEAKER_01]: That's kind of what I was thinking is like, we would have a two week dedicated sprint to

 296
 00:17:21,927 --> 00:17:24,101
-[SPEAKER_01]: Check smith, as it's own thing.
+[SPEAKER_01]: Checksmith, as it's own thing.

 297
 00:17:25,007 --> 00:17:26,959
-[SPEAKER_01]: And you know, we can knock.
+[SPEAKER_01]: And you know, we can knock that.

 298
 00:17:26,939 --> 00:17:31,077